cloudmesh-community/fa19-516-174/project/report.md

 ## Results

-## Conclusion
+Being hosted on a google or aws server implies that the service is easily accessible from anywhere as long as we have the IP address to access it.
+This makes tasks such as fitting and predicting new data much easier while offloading tasks such as writing multiple files of code.

-## Future Work
+## Conclusion and Future Work

-Multiple AI services can be implemented as a single application.
-Or tasks such as Data Visualisation and analysing Time Series can be implemented.
+While this app that has been deployed is a simple REST based OpenAPI service, multiple AI services can also be implemented as a single application.
+Much more complicated tasks such as Data Visualisation and analysing Time Series can also be implemented.
 A more interesting application would be to create an image classification app.
+To make it more user-friendly, a front-page can be developed as well.

 ## References